Maria Theresa of Spain

-Maria Theresa of Spain (María Teresa de Austria; Marie-Thérèse d'Autriche; 10 September 1638 - 30 July 1683) was Queen of France from 1660 to 1683 as the wife of King Louis XIV.
+Maria Theresa of Spain (María Teresa de España; Marie-Thérèse d'Espagne; 10 September 1638 - 30 July 1683) was Queen of France from 1660 to 1683 as the wife of King Louis XIV.
 She was born an Infanta of Spain and Portugal as the daughter of King Philip IV and Elisabeth of France, and was also an Archduchess of Austria as a member of the Spanish branch of the House of Habsburg.

 Her marriage in 1660 to King Louis XIV, her double first cousin, was arranged with the purpose of ending the lengthy war between France and Spain.
 Famed for her virtue and piety, she saw five of her six children die in early childhood, and is frequently viewed as an object of pity in historical accounts of her husband's reign, since she was often neglected by the court and overshadowed by the King's many mistresses.

 Without any political influence in the French court or government (except briefly in 1672, when she was named regent during her husband's absence during the Franco-Dutch War, making her the last Queen of France to hold a regency), she died aged 44 due to complications from an abscess on her arm.
 Her grandson Philip V inherited the Spanish throne in 1700 after the death of her younger half-brother, Charles II.
 The resulting War of the Spanish Succession established the House of Bourbon as the new ruling dynasty of Spain, where it has reigned with some interruption until the present time.